open-telemetry/oteps/text/0005-global-init.md

 ### Testing support

-Testing should be performed without depending on the global SDK.

-### Synchronization
+Testing should be performed without depending on the global SDK, if possible.
+If it is necessary to install a global `Tracer` or `Meter` factory for code that explicitly relies on the global factories for testing, test libraries should provide a compatible SDK that can be registered once with support for dynamically adding and removing exporters.
+The use of named `Tracer` and `Meter` instances will help avoid test interference in this case.

 Since the global Tracer and Meter objects are required to begin working once the SDK is installed, there is some implied